 By Anderson Cummings Drawhorn on September 22, 2025

 Knowing how to file a personal injury claim without a lawyer begins with preparation and persistence.
 In Texas, the law allows you to seek compensation by gathering strong evidence, outlining your damages, and dealing directly with the insurance company.
 For smaller claims, handling the process without legal help can seem straightforward.
 Yet even cases that appear simple often take a difficult turn once insurance adjusters begin questioning your injuries or offering less than your claim is worth.
-At Anderson, Cummings & Drawhorn, we have seen these situations many times, and our goal is to give you clear, practical information to guide your decisions.
+At Anderson, Cummings & Drawhorn, LLP, we have seen these situations many times, and our goal is to give you clear, practical information to guide your decisions.

 Yes, you can settle a personal injury claim on your own.
 Many people in Dallas and Fort Worth start by contacting the at-fault party’s insurance company, submitting evidence, and negotiating directly with an adjuster.
 However, insurance representatives are trained to protect their company’s financial interests.
 That means your initial offer may be far lower than what your claim is truly worth.